 "It's so engrained that certain things are good for you or not good for you."
 Dr. Amols says.
 "But that's not research-based."

 Mayo's commitment to precise research and evidence-based patient care is epitomized by its Clinical Research Unit (CRU), the site of the Nair team's study.
-Located inside Saint Marys Hospital, the 21-bed CRU offers Mayo investigators the support they need for research designed to improve patient care as quickly as possible.
+Located inside Mayo Clinic Hospital, Saint Marys Campus, the 21-bed CRU offers Mayo investigators the support they need for research designed to improve patient care as quickly as possible.
 CRU nurses, dietitians and support staff undergo specialized training and work only in the CRU.
 Participants can spend part of a day or stay overnight if necessary.
 "These are all highly specialized people," Dr. Nair says.
 "Their only focus is to make sure everything is done precisely."
-Another CRU at Mayo is located in the Charlton Building of Rochester Methodist Hospital; an extended CRU serves research participants who may be on the hospitals' other floors; and there is yet another — a mobile CRU housed in a customized motor home — that facilitates research off campus.
+Another CRU at Mayo is located in the Charlton Building of Mayo Clinic Hospital, Methodist Campus; an extended CRU serves research participants who may be on the hospitals' other floors; and there is yet another — a mobile CRU housed in a customized motor home — that facilitates research off campus.